Orca Security

 Orca Security has two workflows that run to sanitize the code before entry into the main branch, and they both work with Mergify.

-Their processes are relatively lean: you create a branch, then a pull request, you get it approved, and once satisfied with your pull request, you add a merge label on it.
+Their processes are relatively lean: you create a branch, then a pull request, and you get it approved.
+Once you are satisfied with your pull request, add a merge label.
 At this point, Mergify takes control of the pull request.
 Mergify's bot adds the pull request to the merge queue, and it will test the pull request against the main branch.
 The pull request is merged in if it passes all the tests and checks.

 Increase developer velocity, secure the code, and simplify developers' lives with Mergify.

-Orca Security no longer cares if there are failures at DockerHub or GitHub and the queue starts to fill up.
+Orca Security no longer cares if there are failures at DockerHub or GitHub and the queue fills up.
 They know that when everything is fixed, Mergify will merge all the pull requests, and the queue will be empty within a few hours.

 On good days, at the end of sprints, for example, Orca Security can merge up to 50 pull requests daily — and only during working hours.
 According to John, it is "infinitely more than before" because, without Mergify, there were incredibly high chances of breaking the code with 50 pull requests.

-Another feature helps them a lot: the event log.
+Another feature that helps them a lot is the event log.
 A game changer for pull requests' traceability and visibility of what is happening.
 For example, if the queue is stuck, they spot the problem using the event log and easily and quickly understand what happened.

 Orca Security also uses priority management.
-Most of the time, everything flows perfectly, but sometimes they have a critical pull request that needs to be treated and merged in priority.
+Most of the time, everything flows perfectly, but sometimes, a critical pull request needs to be treated and merged as a priority.
 Orca Security can manage priority to stop all the current actions and focus on this particular pull request.